MatthewMckee4/course-notes/notes/year_4/computing_science/functional_programming/notes.typ

 Mutially recursive functions are functions that call each other.

-Haskell allows us ot do this since all other definitions are in scope
+Haskell allows us to do this since all other definitions are in scope

 == Algebraic Datatypes